 She paused.

-He drank his drink.
+He drank from his cup.

 “Well?” she finally asked.

-He held up the finger again as he tipped his head back, getting the last bits of slushy ice from the bottom of the cup.
+He held up the finger again as he continued to drink, tipping his head back, getting the last bits of slushy ice from the bottom of the cup.
 Then, he set it aside, mouth blue.
-“Very nice.
+“How refreshing.
 Idris.
 Wonderful place.
 Lots of ice.
 Costs quite a bit, so I’ve heard.
 Good thing I don’t ever have to pay for anything, eh?”

 Siri raised an eyebrow.
 “And I’m standing here waiting because. . . .”